(Note: I am reposting some blog posts that are included in my newest book, Everything Is Included.

 In contrast, relationship happens on the surface of our existence.
 For this reason, it is a smaller truth or reality.
 It is still important and worthwhile, but it is just not as important as love.
 A simple way to verify this is to reflect on how love without a relationship can still be wonderful, but a relationship without love is rarely very rewarding.

 There is never a reason not to love.
 It doesn’t cost you anything, and it fills your heart with sweetness and light.
 You can give love and then give even more, and you will never run out.
 To recognize this, it helps to remember that love is simply awareness and acceptance or space.
 The best lover is someone who gives you lots of attention and also the space to be however you are.
 You can always give this kind of love to yourself, to others, and to everything.
 Simply notice what is and let it be the way it is.
 You don’t even have to like it, in which case you can also give space to your not liking it.
-(You can read more about giving love in this way in this article.)
+(Read more about giving love in this way: 'Love Is For Giving')

 When we confuse these different levels of our experience, we tend to suffer.
 When we forget that love comes from within our own heart, we may think we need the love of another person.
 When we deny or neglect our human needs to have healthy boundaries and nourishing relationships, we may hurt ourselves by pursuing or staying in unfulfilling relationships.